chevron left

 • Accommodation for volunteers

-It is recommended to budget at least 5-10% of your total budget for contingencies, as unexpected fees may arise.
+It is recommended to budget at least 5 to 10 percent of your total budget as a contingency fund, as unexpected fees almost always arise.

 Since actual costs may differ from your initial estimates, it’s important to view your budget as a dynamic, living document.
 You’ll make assumptions based on quotes you receive, but when the invoices come in, they may be dramatically different due to changes in scope or other variables.